Developer Guide

 the edited content is valid, e.g. same content.

-step 6: The Model
+step 6: The Model calls RemindMe#editAssignment(Module, index, Description) method which retrieves

-,retrieves and update the assignment and place the
+the module to edit from the UniqueModuleList ,retrieves and update the assignment and place the

 module back to the list.

-will be created with a successful message if the user inputs are valid
+Step 7: A CommandResult will be created with a successful message if the user inputs are valid

-and returned to LogicManager
+and returned to LogicManager.

-Step 8: Lastly, LogicManager
+Step 8: Lastly, LogicManager saves the updated RemindMe.

 Note: An EditAssignmentCommand can either change the description or date of an assignment, not both.